ajg7/leetcode-interviewbit-codekatas-solutions/JavaScript_and_TypeScript_Solutions/hashTables.md

     1. Loop through the array, for each element do
     2. Search current element in the HashTable, return true if found
     3. Put current element in the HashTable
-    4. If the size of the HashTable is larger than kk, remove the oldest item.
+    4. If the size of the HashTable is larger than k, remove the oldest item.

 ```javascript
 // Time-Complexity: O(n)